Doug Legursky: Buffalo Bills

 On June 5, 2013, Legursky signed with the Buffalo Bills.

 San Diego Chargers

 On September 11, 2014, Legursky signed with the San Diego Chargers.
 He replaced Nick Hardwick, who had been injured and out for the rest of the season.

 Pittsburgh Steelers (second stint)

-On August 25, 2015, it was announced that the Pittsburgh Steelers had re-signed Legursky.
+On August 25, 2015, it was announced that the Steelers had re-signed Legursky.
 He was released on September 5, 2015 but re-signed the next day after Maurkice Pouncey was placed on injured reserve.